This post may contain affiliate links. Read my full disclosure policy.

-Instant Pot Tikka Masala, made with chicken or chickpeas and veggies!
-Serve over basmati rice, or for a low-carb version, serve over a bowl of baby spinach!
-This can also be made on the stove top!
-A simple, easy weeknight dinner that is vegan adaptable and full of Indian flavor!
+Say hello to your new favorite weeknight dinner!
+Instant Pot Tikka Masala using chicken breast or thighs, bathed in the most fragrant Indian coconut curry sauce.
+Serve with Naan, over basmati rice, or, for a low-carb version, serve over a bowl of baby spinach!
+This can also be made on the stovetop!
+A fast and easy weeknight dinner that is bursting with flavor!

 I love both versions of this Instant Pot Tikka Masala!